sebastien-zhou/documentation-ia-product/documentation/igrc-platform/controls/control-theoratical-rights.md

 Brainwave Identity GRC incorporates the concept of control.
 Controls are of several types including:

-- Segregation of Duties (SoD sontrols).
+- Segregation of Duties (SoD controls).
 This is the principle of verification of the incompatibility between two tasks or activities.
 - Jurisdictional control based on permission in relation to an organizational unit, or depending on the characteristics of a person.
 This type of control can be defined as the verification of the implementation of a business rule or a security policy.
 In other words, a control = a rule +context + a semantic.

 A control allows identifying such problems: